vibbits/training-material/topics/python-programming/tutorials/5_lists_and_tuples/tutorial.md

 ## 5.4 Strings
-**Strings are a bit like lists and tuples**

-Strings are really a sequence of characters, and they behave similar to lists:
+Strings are a sequence of characters, and they behave similar to lists:

 ```python
 myString = "This is a sentence."